 Purchase orders must contain an authorized signature, correct payment and delivery terms, and the appropriate “purchase type” codes and commodity codes as prescribed in the Georgia Procurement Manual.
 In addition, all PO line descriptions must clearly identify what is being purchased (using quote, manufacturer, or item number alone are not acceptable).

 3.1.1 Cost Limits and Related Processing Rules

-Each institution has a limit, designated by DOAS, for issuing RFPs.
-For procurement actions expected to exceed the institutional limit, the Department of Administrative Services must publish the required notices and manage the RFP process.
-In certain circumstances with prior approval, DOAS will allow the institution to manage the RFP process when the expected result exceeds the institutional limit, subject to review by SPD.
+Each institution has a Delegated Purchasing Authority (DPA) limit, designated by SPD.
+For procurement actions expected to exceed the institutional limit, SPD must publish the required notices and manage the RFP process.
+In certain circumstances with prior approval, SPD will allow the institution to manage the solicitation process when the expected result exceeds the institutional limit, subject to review by SPD.
 The CUPO is responsible for ensuring the state entity does not exceed its DPA and that all conditions of the DPA are met.

-Note: These limits do not apply to construction contracts.
+Note: These limits do not apply to construction or public works contracts.

 Every contract must have clauses that allow the institution to cancel the contract for cause and/or financial exigency.

 The State Purchasing Division (SPD) has established a list of goods/services which are either exempt from the State Purchasing Act or represent goods for which SPD has waived the competitive bidding requirements (see the NIGP Code Exempt List on SPD’s website).
 SPD may update this list from time to time by posting a new version of the list.
 It is always a best practice to view the NIGP Exempt List online for up to-date exempt NIGP Codes.
 Additional information about NIGP Codes and Exemptions are located at http://doas.ga.gov/state-purchasing/purchasing-tools/nigp-codes